rust-tw/book-tw/src/ch13-01-closures.md

 {{#rustdoc_include ../listings/ch13-functional-features/listing-13-01/src/main.rs:here}}
 ```

-<span class="caption">Listing 13-1: A function to stand in for a hypothetical
+<span class="caption">範例 13-1: A function to stand in for a hypothetical
 calculation that takes about 2 seconds to run</span>

 Next is the `main` function, which contains the parts of the workout app